-Premiere Career College is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award certificates and diplomas.
-(ID# I-368)
+Premiere Career College is institutionally accredited by the Accrediting Bureau of Health Education Schools | ABHES to award certificates, diplomas and associate of occupational science degree.
+(School ID: I-368)

-The ABHES Commission, at its January 2017 meeting, reviewed the institution's application for an initial grant of accreditation, including the Self-Evaluation Report, the on-site Visitation Report, the institution's response to the report, and the institution's financial history.
-Based on review and discussion, the Commission acted to grant the institution initial accreditation through February 28, 2020.
-This grant of accreditation also includes programmatic recognition of the Surgical Technician program.
+The ABHES Commission, at its January 2020 meeting, reviewed the institution's application for a continued grant of accreditation, including the Application, Self-Evaluation Report, the on-site visit reports, the institution's response to the on-site visit reports, the response to the August 12, 2019 letter and the institution's financial history.
+Based on review and discussion, the Commission acted to grant the institution continued accreditation through February 28, 2025.
+This grant of accreditation also includes programmatic recognition of the Surgical Technician diploma program.
+On April 21, 2020, the Accrediting Bureau of Health Education Schools | ABHES approved the Associate of Occupational Science degree-Surgical Technology.